lv8pv/1test/README.md

-# 1test
+# Just a somple test repo for me to practise GIT in.

-A test repo for me to learn GIT with
+Nothing else to see here.